There is a common saying, “You don’t know what you don’t know.”

 Just like your economic portfolio or your eggs transported via basket(s), if diversification is not a part of your data backup procedure at some point in the process, you’re putting your company at risk of immense data loss.
 Cloud storage is always a preferred method that takes many variables out of the equation, but your IT department personnel should understand the value of data backup diversification.

-5. Keeping Tabs on Employee Cloud Storage Access
+5. Keeping Tabs Your Employees' Cloud Storage Access